Top 10 Running Ankle Braces Reviewed and Rated

 Tight At The Toes

 The SBSox compression foot sleeve is made from lightweight premium nylon and spandex material.
-This makes it very breathable, moisture wicking and heat removing.
+It makes it very breathable, moisture-wicking and heat removing.
 It provides extra support to both the arch and the heel.
 The lightweight spandex also provides for a full range of motion and joint flexibility.Read more

 It also delivers a good deal of compression, which enhances your blood flow and circulation.
-This will reduce lactic acid build up and assist recovery.
+It will reduce lactic acid build-up and assist recovery.
 The SBSox sleeve is medical grade, FDA registered.
 It features a targeted ribbing arch support to increase comfort and provide relief from pain.
 This sleeve also has an anti-odor and antistatic properties.
 It is available in four different sizes to ensure that you get the perfect fit.